shaneholloman/markdown-moose/README.md

   - Default: 5242880 (5MB)
   - Only used when skipLargeImages is true

+#### Image Alt Settings

+- `overwriteExisting`: Whether to overwrite existing alt text
+  - Default: false
+  - Set to true to update all images regardless of existing alt text

 Notes:

 - Paths should be relative to the markdown file